Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 ## Introduction & Rationale

-Humans are social creatures.
-This is obvious.
-You reading this right now is proof of it — you are interacting with an aspect of myself, thus, interaction.
+Humans are social creatures, this is obvious.
+You reading this right now is proof of it — you are interacting with an aspect of myself and therefore interacting with me.
 You are conferring with another human!

 Socialisation, and what this post focuses on — small talk — is quite multipurposed.
 One may see it as superficial at first, but really, talking is a potential *gateway* to genuine relationships with people you may otherwise have never met.
 Seriously, how are you meant to become great friends with someone if you've never bloody talked?
 You can talk to gain *vibe knowledge* about a person or to simply pass time.
 Understand that socialisation is something that life will likely require of you and the better you are at it, the better your (probable) life outcomes.

-Learning the social dynamics and how they flow, how to do well in them, how to well just traverse that environment **is extremely useful**.
+Learning  social dynamics and how they flow, how to do well in them, and even simply traversing that environment **is extremely useful**.
 You will ALWAYS have social interactions in your life (for better or worse), and I'd probably argue that the types of social interactions you do effectively dictate how your life will ultimately go.
-Whether people say yes or no to you, whether they think of you being good at something and recommend you or not, blah blah.
+It helps you meet new and interesting people.
+Whether people say yes or no, whether they think of you being good at something and recommend you or not, blah blah.
 Whether you're a *romantic* interest.

 All this **matters**.
 It always has.
 What your peers, colleagues and supervisors think of you.
 It's all tied together.
 People cannot hire you if they do not know you exist.
 All this shit.
 Getting good at human stuff allows you to leverage life better — you can find opportunities, engage with really cool people(!!!), and all around understand the world better.
 It's kind of annoying, but, life has always been a harsh mistress.

 Not to mention, **socialisation is good for you**.
 Loneliness is straight up an [objectively dangerous phenomena]('https://www.cdc.gov/aging/publications/features/lonely-older-adults.html).
-Over the course of your lifespan, combating loneliness and being social means you will likely live longer, can have [2.4x reduced risk of cardiac death](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3150158/) and a bunch of other health benefits I won't list here, because you already know and people have explained all this much better than me.
+Over the course of your lifespan, combating loneliness and being social means you will likely live longer, have [2.4x reduced risk of cardiac death](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3150158/) and a bunch of other health benefits I won't list here, because you already know and people have explained all this much better than me.

 Like Kurzgesagt!